California Unemployment Insurance Fraud – Insurance Code Section 2101

 Next Steps If You Need Help

-What I do in these circumstances is, I get you in the office.
+In these circumstances, I get you in the office.
 We go over everything.
-I just ask that you're honest and give me a straightforward account of what happened, and then I can assess whether or not you've committed insurance fraud and we can decide exactly how we're going to handle the problem.
+I just ask that you be honest and give me a straightforward account of what happened.
+Then, I can assess whether or not you've committed insurance fraud, and we can decide exactly how we're going to handle the problem.

-I obviously give you all the information so that you can make an informed decision about how you want to handle the case, and obviously, you don't put a spin on things.
-You give me all the details and then I'll also speak to the prosecutor and the investigating agent to see what evidence they have.
-Once we have all the evidence flushed out, then we will sit down and decide what the best course of action is.
+I will give you all the information so that you can make an informed decision about how to handle the case.
+You don't spin things.
+Could you give me all the details?
+Then, I'll speak to the prosecutor and the investigating agent to see what evidence they have.
+Once we have all the evidence flushed out, we will sit down and decide the best course of action.

-Some of the objectives that I always have in these cases are to try to set things up so that you can either get the case reduced down to a misdemeanor or even dismissed and obviously to keep you out of jail.
-One big thing that goes a long way in EDD or insurance fraud cases, is if you could pay back the money that you took.
+Some of the objectives that I always have in these cases are to try to set things up so that you can either get the case reduced to a misdemeanor or even dismissed and, obviously, keep you out of jail.
+One big thing that goes a long way in EDD or insurance fraud cases is if you can repay the money you took.

-Paying it all back upfront obviously gives your defense lawyer a very strong bargaining position, but even if you could pay a portion of it back and then make payments over the course of time, that's another way to get your matter reduced down to a misdemeanor or dismissed.
+Paying it all back upfront gives your defense lawyer a strong bargaining position.
+Still, even if you could pay a portion of it back and then make payments over time, that's another way to get your matter reduced to a misdemeanor or dismissed.

 Also See: